Skip to content

 Saturday races are all run across 400m.
 On Sunday the starting barrier is then moved further down the track for races run across 600m.

 Camels who place 1st and 2nd in the heats go on to compete in the Cup Final.
-Camels placed 3rd and 4th in each heat compete in the Plate Final and all the other camels get a second run as they compete in the Consolation Final.
+Camels placed 3rd and 4th in each heat compete in the Semi Final and all the other camels get a second run as they compete in the Consolation Final.
 The Consolation Final is a great opportunity for all camel trainers to have a chance to take home some prize money.

 SATURDAY